 The launch exceeded our expectations, with more than 200 applications.
 Eventually we selected five promising, talented, and kind individuals: Andin Ngwa, Amir Amirsolimani, David Cheung, Marissa Ogbeide, and Uju Enendu.

-After the success of the workshop series, we created a Duly Noted Assistant Script Editor role across two of our productions: BBC Three’s Red Rose, and another unannounced greenlit project, funded by the BBC and Sony Pictures Television (SPT).
+After the success of the workshop series, we created a Duly Noted Assistant Script Editor role across two of our productions: BBC Three’s Red Rose and BBC One’s Ten Pound Poms.

 DULY NOTED 2022